“If you dare nothing,

-In Uganda, I had the life-changing experience of extreme whitewater rafting in the River Nile rapids.
-Both thrillseeker and overthinker, I'm constantly fighting my own fears, but the only thing I fear more than leaving my comfort zone is staying in my comfort zone.
+In Uganda, I had the life-changing experience of extreme white water rafting in Jinja on the River Nile rapids.
+Both thrillseeker and overthinker, I’m constantly fighting my own fears, but the only thing I fear more than leaving my comfort zone is staying in my comfort zone.
 So, I pushed my boundaries.

 Four hours of rafting became a fast emotional and spiritual learning curve.
 Spinning blindly into underwater oblivion, unable to breathe, made me realise the strength of character needed to remain calm and responsive under pressure.
 It was equal parts amazing and terrifying.
 Never have I felt so aware of my body, my fragility, nor my mortality.

 Without further ado, here’s a blow-by-blow of my first white water rafting experience.
 Enjoy!

 An Early Start